 Darling River and the Brewarrina stone fish traps, Baiame's Ngunnhu

-One of its tributaries, the Barwon River at Brewarrina, has one of its most significant features: its Aboriginal fish traps, known in the local Aboriginal language as Baiame's Ngunnhu.
+One of its tributaries, the Barwon River at Brewarrina, has one of the river's most significant features: its Aboriginal fish traps, known in the local Aboriginal language as Baiame's Ngunnhu.
 It is believed that Ngemba, Wonkamurra, Wailwan and Gomolaroi people have shared and maintained the traps for thousands of years.
 The traps are believed to be at least 40,000 years old, possibly the oldest surviving human-made structure in the world.

 Consisting of river stones arranged to form small channels, the traps directed fish into small areas from which they could be readily plucked.
 The traps form a complex net of linked weirs and ponds along 500 metres of the river.
 They operate at varying water heights and can be altered to suit seasonal changes.
-People use their expert knowledge of fish species and the environment to maximise their catch.
+Indigenous people use their expert knowledge of fish species and the environment to maximise their catch.

 Brewarrina Ngemba Billabong has been declared a World Conservation Union (IUCN) Category V and VI protected area.
 It was declared an Indigenous Protected Area in November 2010.
 The ready availability of fish made Brewarrina one of the great inter-tribal meeting places of pre-European eastern Australia.
 The design of the traps however did not alter the flow of the river.